ShrikaraVarna/ShrikaraVarna/README.md

 ## Hi there 👋

 I am **Shrikara B Varna**.
-I'm a **B.E** graduate from **BMS College of Engineering**.
+I'm a graduate student from **Carnegie Mellon University**, pursuing my Masters in Intelligent Information Systems (ML and NLP) from the LTI department of SCS.
 My main interest lies in Machine Learning/Deep Learning and NLP.
 Have worked on various ML models while learning to get hands-on experience.
+My current research is in the field of Multimodal ML and am working on creating a video summarizer.

 * I'm currently learning best practices and the theory behind the models of ML.